-Selling and marketing expenses primarily consist of personnel-related expenses (comprising salaries, and benefits) and stock-based compensation for employees performing commercial sales, account management, marketing, and medical education.
+Selling and marketing expenses primarily consist of personnel-related expenses (comprising salaries, and benefits) and stock-based compensation for employees performing commercial sales, account management, marketing, and allocation of genetic counseling services related to medical education.
 Selling and marketing costs are expensed as incurred.

-We generally expect our selling and marketing expenses to continue increasing in absolute dollars as we expand our commercial sales and marketing teams and increase marketing activities.
-However, we expect selling and marketing expenses to decrease as a percentage of revenue in the long term, subject to fluctuations due to the timing and magnitude of these expenses.
+We generally expect our selling and marketing expenses will continue to increase in absolute dollars as we expand our commercial sales and marketing and counseling teams and increase marketing activities.
+However, we expect selling and marketing expenses to decrease as a percentage of revenue in the long term, subject to fluctuations from period to period due to the timing and magnitude of these expenses.